Demise and revival of compulsory figures: Demise of compulsory figures

 Loosemore attributed the decrease in the importance of figures to a "lack of public accountability" from the judges of international competitions and other discrepancies in judging, which Loosemore called "dirty judging".
 She speculated that television coverage of the sport, which brought more attention to how it was judged, was also responsible, and "since figures competitions weren't televised, fans could not be certain that the judges were on the level".

 Loosemore also speculated that "the relative scarcity of rinks and practice ice for figures in Europe as compared to North America" ultimately made the difference in the removal of figures from competitions.
-Kestnbaum agreed, stating that the elimination of figures was motivated by finances, countries with an affluent middle class or government-supported training for athletes having more of a competitive advantage over less affluent and smaller countries with fewer ice rinks and resources to spend the time necessary to train for proficiency in figures.
+Author Ellyn Kestnbaum agreed, stating that the elimination of figures was motivated by finances, with countries with an affluent middle class or government-supported training for athletes having more of a competitive advantage over less affluent and smaller countries with fewer ice rinks and resources to spend the time necessary to train for proficiency in figures.
+In 1991, Kashio Takizawa, then-president of the Japan Skating Federation, noted that Japanese skaters struggled with figures because there were few rinks in the country and skaters rarely had ice clean enough to see their tracings to practice on.
 By the late 1970s and into the 1980s, there were discussions about eliminating them from international competitions.

 In 1988, the ISU voted to remove compulsory figures from international single skating competitions, for both men and women, starting in the 1990–1991 season.
 Louise Radnofsky of The Wall Street Journal called the decision "a crowd-pleasing change".

 Of 31 voting national associations, only the U.S., Canada, Britain, and New Zealand voted against the decision.
 The last two seasons that compulsory figures were competed at an international competition were in 1989 and 1990; only two figures were skated, and they were worth only 20 percent of the competitors' overall scores. Željka Čižmešija from Yugoslavia skated the last compulsory figure in international competition, at the World Championships in Halifax, Nova Scotia, on 7 March 1990.